drewbarontini/slidescore/README.md

 `image` - If you need to specify a custom location, otherwise it'll pull from `assets/images/slides/SLIDENUMBER.png` (e.g. 01.png for the first slide, etc.)
 `file_ext` - If you need to change this slide's image extension from the one specified in `data/config.yml`

 That's it!
 Now you can start building out the transcript alongside your slide images.
+Follow the steps below to get the Middleman app set up.

 Setup
 -----